 Small changes in agricultural practices can substantially improve productivity and profitability.
 However, offering farmers standardized agricultural advice has limited effectiveness due to variation in local conditions and farmer characteristics.
 Traditional extension systems have been unable to incorporate and disseminate this information to farmers, in part due to the high costs of operating in rural areas.

-In developed countries, new technologies are transforming agricultural production by allowing farmers to better target inputs and management decisions to local conditions.
+In high-income countries, new technologies are transforming agricultural production by allowing farmers to better target inputs and management decisions to local conditions.
 In many low- and middle-income countries, many of these technologies are beyond the reach of individual farmers.
 However, several technological innovations have created new opportunities to provide customized information to farmers:

 - Mobile soil analysis labs with spectroscopy improve access to high-quality soil data